Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 The Enneagram can help.
 Below is a handy guide that shows us how different personality types talk and relate to one another.
 Each of the nine Enneagram types has a unique way of interacting.

-Here we  look at a slew of things related to communication
+Here we look at a slew of things related to communication:

 - body language
 - listening well